eslint/rfcs/designs/2025-bulk-suppressions-api/README.md

 2. Service Instantiation and Configuration
     - Upon instantiation, the `ESLint` and `LegacyESLint` constructors will create an instance of `SuppressionsService`.
     - A new constructor option, `suppressionsLocation` (string, optional), will be added to both classes.
-    - If provided, this path (relative to `cwd`) specifies the suppression file.
+    - If provided and relative, this path (relative to `cwd`) specifies the suppression file.
+    - If provided and absolute, this path (relative to `/`) specifies the suppression file.
     - If not provided, ESLint defaults to searching for `eslint-suppressions.json` in the `cwd`.
     - The constructor will resolve the final absolute path to the suppression file (using `suppressionsLocation` or the default) and pass it to the `SuppressionsService` constructor.